 Each infusion takes approximately 4 hours.
 Afterward, your healthcare provider will monitor you for at least 2 hours for infusion reactions.
 The total time you spend at the infusion facility will depend on how your body reacts to the infusion.
 Your healthcare provider will let you know when you are ready to go home for the day.
 Infusion reactions, though, may happen up to 24 hours or longer after you've received LEMTRADA.

 What kind of side effects can happen during an infusion?

 Some of the common infusion reactions for patients who receive LEMTRADA included nausea, hives, itching, difficulty sleeping, chills, flushing, fatigue, shortness of breath, congestion of the lungs, upset stomach, dizziness, and pain.

 Some serious reactions are also possible, such as life-threatening allergic reactions, swelling, wheezing, low blood pressure, chest pain, a fast, slow, or irregular heartbeat, transient neurologic symptoms, high blood pressure, headache, fever, and rash.
+In addition, some people have had serious and sometimes deadly strokes and tears in their arteries that supply blood to the brain.
 To learn more, please click here to read the Medication Guide.

 How do I arrange my lab monitoring tests?